ustbhuangyi/better-scroll/README.md

 const scroll = new BScroll(wrapper)
 ```

-bettor-scroll provides a class whose first parameter is a plain DOM object when instantiated.
+better-scroll provides a class whose first parameter is a plain DOM object when instantiated.
 Certainly, better-scroll inside would try to use querySelector to get the DOM object, so the initiazation code can also be like the following:

 ```javascript
 import BScroll from 'better-scroll'